Get on the Mesh

 Browsing is great.
 Having your own page is better.

-To host pages on NomadNet, you need to run NomadNet itself — the node software that serves µ-pages to visitors.
+To host pages that others can visit, you need to run NomadNet — the node software that serves µ-pages to visitors on the mesh.

 // terminal